behind the scenes

 In his spare time, which is sparing at best, he loves engaging his geeky side to the fullest extent — and obsessively engages in absorbing random trivia, and solving puzzles of any and every kind, primarily crosswords and sudoku — one of his proudest achievements being able to completely solve the New York Times crossword 137 days in a row before being forced to break the chain due to 18-hour workdays that included weekends.

-Other than his work as a Jack-of-All-Trades and Managing Editor at Rebelle Society, he tries to spread positive awareness through Facebook , random acts of kindness, and recruiting of fellow dreamers — a la John Lennon — to be his kindred souls in this short journey called Life.
-You can also email him at [email protected].
+Other than his work as a Jack-of-All-Trades and Editor-in-Chief at Rebelle Society, he tries to spread positive awareness through Facebook, random acts of kindness, and recruiting of fellow dreamers — a la John Lennon — to be his kindred souls in this short journey called Life.

 Coffee fanatic, Spotify junkie, avid runner, and Yogi.
 Inspired by those who follow their bliss and are captivated by the breadth of this life.
 She holds a B.S. in Biochemistry and Music, a testament to her ongoing thirst for balance between deep study and creative expression.

 Her days are spent as a Clinical Coordinator in lung research at National Jewish Hospital, teaching Yoga from her home with her partner-in-crime roommate, and exploring the vast beauty of the Rocky Mountains.

 Her recent graduation from Vital Yoga’s 200-hr teacher training in the fall of 2013 has deepened her craving for the openness of Eka Pada Rajakapotasana (King Pigeon pose), the sweet release of inversions, and complete surrender of Shavasana.